ukcs485gFall23/carekit/README.md

 2. Social features for friendly competition
 3. Ability to delete tasks
 4. Ability to import images into tasks
+5. allow user to set goals on the app

 ## Challenges faced while developing
 <!--